Learn More About The FOA

-Fiber optics has become the predominant communications medium, not just for telephones - including mobile/wireless - and the Internet, but also for cable television, computer networks, surveillance/security systems, industrial controls, traffic signals, utility grid communications and control, energy exploration/production, alternative energy and more.
-Even wireless antennas are connected on fiber.
+Fiber optics has become the predominant communications medium used for what today is called "fiber broadband," not just for telephones - including mobile/wireless - and the Internet, but also for cable television, computer networks, surveillance/security systems, industrial controls, traffic signals, utility grid communications and control, energy exploration/production, alternative energy and more.
 Workers in all these fields are expected to understand fiber optics technology and, in many cases, be competent in fiber optic network design, installation and operation.
 Education, training and certification for fiber optic technicians working in all these areas has become extremely important and that is the focus of The Fiber Optic Association.

 What is The FOA?

 The FOA is an international non-profit educational association chartered to promote professionalism in fiber optics through education, certification and standards.
-FOA is the certifying body for fiber optics recognized worldwide.
+FOA is the most widely recognized certifying body for fiber optic technicians worldwide.
+FOA has more than a quarter-century of experience in developing the fiber optic workforce around the world.

-Founded in 1995 by a dozen prominent fiber optics trainers and leaders from education, industry and government as a professional society for fiber optics and a source of independent certification, the FOA has grown to now being involved in numerous activities to educate the world about fiber optics and certify the workers who design, build and operate the world's fiber optic networks.
+The FOA was founded in 1995 by a dozen prominent fiber optics trainers and leaders from the fiber optic industry, education and government as a professional organization for fiber optics with the goal to build a competent workforce needed by the fiber optic industry.
+The FOA was also created as a source of independent certification to be used by the industry.
+The FOA has grown to now being involved in numerous activities to educate the world about fiber optics and certify the workers who design, build and operate the world's fiber optic networks.

 The Fiber Optic Association is: